English, PDF, 505kb

-The Czech Republic has the 8th highest tax wedge among the 34 OECD member countries in 2015.
-The country occupied the same position in 2014.
-The average single worker in the Czech Republic faced a tax wedge of 42.8% in 2015 compared with the OECD average of 35.9%.
+The Czech Republic had the 7th highest tax wedge among the 35 OECD member countries in 2017.
+The country had the 8th highest position in 2016.
+The average single worker in the Czech Republic faced a tax wedge of 43.4% in 2017 compared with the OECD average of 35.9%.

 This note presents marginal effective tax rates (METRs) that summarise the tax system’s impact on the incentives to make an additional investment in a particular type of savings.
 By comparing METRs on different types of household savings, we can gain insights into which assets or savings types receive the most favourable treatment from the tax system

 Les fiches par pays sur les législations et pratiques en matière de prix de transfert de pays membres de l'OCDE et non membres.

 English, PDF, 591kb

 This note describes the taxation of energy use in the Czech Republic.
 It contains the country’s energy tax profiles, followed by country-specific information to complement the general discussion in Taxing Energy Use 2018 (OECD, 2018).

 The tax-to-GDP ratio in the Czech Republic increased by 0.7 percentage points, from 33.3% in 2015 to 34.0% in 2016.
 The corresponding figures for the OECD average were an increase of 0.3 percentage points from 34.0% to 34.3% over the same period.

 These country specific notes provide figures and commentary from the Taxation and Skills publication that examines how tax policy can encourage skills development in OECD countries.